• Home

 1. Ischemic strokes often result from clots due to atherosclerosis, atrial fibrillation, or artery narrowing.

-2. Hemorrhagic strokes stem from high blood pressure, aneurysms or arteriovenous malformations leading to vessel rupture.
+2. Hemorrhagic strokes stem from high blood pressure, aneurysms, or arteriovenous malformations leading to vessel rupture.

-Risk factors include hypertension, smoking, diabetes, high cholesterol and heart disease.
+Risk factors include hypertension, smoking, diabetes, high cholesterol, and heart disease.

 Symptoms of Stroke